brettz9/intl-dom/README.md

-ensure this output string with the dynamic number is always shown with one decimal, but such casting has the benefit of helping the runtime avoid the need for supplying formatting and also brings control to the locale as the locale takes precedence regardless of any runtime default setting.
+ensure this output string with the dynamic number is always shown with one decimal, but such casting has the benefit of helping the runtime avoid the need for supplying formatting and also brings control to the locale as the locale takes precedence regardless of any runtime default setting (settings are merged, so a run-time-provided setting can still seep through to act as a default even if the locale overrides one or more other settings).

 In the casting, one can also use "PLURAL" settings (based on [`Intl.PluralRules`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/PluralRules)):